 - I hiked this in 2011, 2018 and 2020

 - Named after an early rancher, George A. Cowles

 The first thing you have to deal with on this hike is the parking.
-The parking lot itself is really small and it fills up quickly.
-When we were there on a Friday at around 11AM it was completely full and there was a line of cars parked down the street side.
-There is a lot of street side parking though so as long as you are cool with adding distance to your hike you can generally find somewhere to park.
-There is also bathrooms at the base of the hike that seem to be well kept up.
-During the course of the hike we passed atleast 40 people so this hike is very popular.
+The parking lot is tiny, and it fills up quickly.
+When we were there on a Friday at around 11 AM, it was full, and there was a line of cars parked down the street side.
+There is a lot of street parking; as long as you are cool with adding distance to your hike, you can generally find somewhere to park.
+There are also bathrooms at the base of the hike.
+During the hike, we passed at least 40 people, so this hike is very popular.

-You will want to spend some time up here to look around if it is your first time so plan accordingly.
-Just the fact that you can see another country from the top of this hike makes it something not many hikes in the US can boast about.
+You will want to spend some time up here to look around if it is your first time, so plan accordingly.
+The fact that you can see another country from the top of this hike makes it something not many hikes in the US can boast about.

 Cowles gets a lot of hate in the San Diego hiking community, but I find it to be a nice city hike with a good payoff.

 After hanging out at the summit, we headed back down.
 The whole trip only took about an hour and a half, and that was with a lot of time spent looking around at the top.
 The hike is a good workout, and I would recommend it to almost anyone; the summit views will make you glad you did.
 Let me know if you have climbed this mountain and liked it as much as me.